 Ph.D., Temple University

 Curriculum vitae (pdf, 282kb)

-Director of the Mood Disorders Institute.
+Director of the Mood Disorders Institute and Center for Affective Science.
 Editorial board: Journal of Abnormal Psychology, Journal of Clinical Child and Adolescent Psychology, Cognitive Therapy and Research, International Journal of Cognitive Therapy.
 Professional Societies (Memberships): Society of Biological Psychiatry, Society for Psychophysiological Research, Society for Research in Child Development, Society for a Science of Clinical Psychology (APA Division 12, Section 3), Association for Advancement of Behavior Therapy, American Association of Suicidology,.

 Information-processing biases (attention, interpretation, and memory) that increase risk for depression; development and impact of these biases; developmental psychopathology, psychiatric genetics; integrating cognitive and genetic models of depression risk.